Bristol Waste Reuse and Recycling Centres

 Smaller recycling centres can be found using Bristol City Council’s recycling centre finder.

-You must present valid ID confirming Bristol residency to use the recycling centres.
-These measures are designed to help reduce long queues and save the city money.
+You must present valid ID confirming Bristol residency to use the recycling centres even as a pedestrian at Hartcliffe Way Reuse and Recycling Centre.

 Accepted ID combinations:

 - Photo ID and Bristol City Council tax bill